Together in Christ: 'Victory!' — 1 Corinthians 15:57-58

 Key Thought

-• Jesus' birth is the prelude to his life, death, burial, and resurrection.
-He shared our fragile mortal existence so we can confidently know that He understands our struggles and came to give us hope beyond them.
+• Jesus' birth was the prelude to his life, death, burial, and resurrection.
+He shared our fragile mortal existence so we can confidently know that He understands our struggles [4] and came to give us hope beyond them.

-• Jesus' death, burial, resurrection, and appearance to His disciples [3] ensured our victory over sin, death, satan, and hell!
-In other words, Jesus' birth is the beginning of hell's defeat.
-Jesus' sacrificial death as the Servant of God [4] guarantees our ultimate victory over the things that enslave us to fear, hell, and death.
+• Jesus' death, burial, resurrection, and subsequent appearance to His disciples [5] ensured our victory over sin, death, Satan, and hell!
+[6] In other words, Jesus' birth is the beginning of hell's defeat.
+Jesus' sacrificial death as the Servant of God [7] guarantees our ultimate victory over the things that enslave us to fear, hell, and death.

 As we enter into this season of joy, let's do as Paul commanded: "Thank God!
 He gives us the victory over sin and death through our Lord Jesus Christ."
 Because Jesus is our Savior and Lord, we can be "strong" in our faith, "immovable" in our hope, and enthusiastic in our "work for the Lord" because "nothing" we do for the Lord Jesus and in Christ is wasted or "useless."
 Jesus' coming to earth as a child of Mary, conceived in her womb by the Holy Spirit, protected in His early life by Joseph the carpenter, promises us victory and life beyond this life.

 Let's use this season to rejoice and give thanks to God, share our hope in Jesus, and share the Lord's love with those around us.
-Jesus is the reason for the season, but even more, He is the reason for our love, hope, peace, and joy!
+Jesus is "the reason for the season," but even more, He is the reason for our love, hope, peace, and joy!

-[1] Matthew uses the prophetic name Immanuel — Matthew 1:23.
-John 1:1-18 shares the theological meaning of the birth accounts in Matthew 1:18-2:23; Luke 1:26-28, 2:1-20.
+[2] Matthew 1:23 uses the prophetic name Immanuel, "God is with us," for Jesus.
+John 1:1-18 shares the theological meaning of the birth accounts in Matthew 1:18-25, 2:1-23; Luke 1:26-28, 2:1-20.

 [3] The harsh reality of life surrounding Jesus' birth can be seen in the people of His parents' ancestral home, Bethlehem, not giving Joseph and Mary a place to stay when Jesus was born — Luke 2:5-7.
 This probably has to do with Mary being pregnant before she married Joseph.
 The brutality of the political world is seen in Herod's "slaughter of the innocents" — Matthew 2:16-18.